 Further Mob Efforts During World War II

-When World War II broke out, Lansky’s efforts were intensified.
+When World War II broke out, Lansky’s efforts intensified.
 Soon, any sensible citizen would not be caught dead aligning with Nazis.
 The Bund disappeared, but spies still regularly sabotaged warships in the New York harbor, as well as railroad lines and chemical plants.

 The U.S. Navy enlisted Lansky once again because of the mobster’s connections to shipping and dock workers.
 Operation Underworld, as it came to be known, saw that Jewish and Italian mafia prevented sabotage attempts on behalf of Nazi sympathizers on the docks.

 He and his men were successful in this venture; Lansky was content in the knowledge that he damaged an emerging American fascist movement.